SaileshDas/SaileshDas/README.md

 ## 🌟 About Me

 🔭 I'm currently a **2nd-year undergrad in AI & ML**
-💻 Learning Python, C, HTML, and CSS
 📊 Focused on building strong fundamentals in math and programming
-🤝 Eager to **collaborate on beginner projects** and learn by doing
+🤝 Eager to **collaborate on real-world projects** and learn by doing
 🎯 Long-term goal: Build real-world AI solutions and contribute to open-source

 ---